NMDMaria/Finite_automata_word_acceptance/README.md

 # Tema_LFA
-::: do for DFA & NFA - comment with tuple instead of namedtuple -> DONE
+-> scoate "if stari ... " din DFA
-::: do more tests
+Seems ok too lazy to do more tests